aybdee/aybdee.github.io/content/about.md

 # Stuff I know
-* Rust. been learning this for a while,  I try implementing some fairly complex projects every once in a while \
+* Rust. been learning this for some time,  I try implementing some fairly complex projects every once in a while \
 you should check them out

 * Machine Learning. specifically know a lot about deep learning (gotta prepare for our AI overlords)